sadukie/sadukie-blog/_posts/2024-12-06-🎅-linqing-up-christmas-net-9-features-in-action.md

 }
 ```

 Notice that the seed has both a `string` and a `decimal`.
 As for the accumulator function, we pass in both the accumulator as well as a toy object.
-If the toy’s price is greater than the current largest price, then replace the current accumulator with the new toy.
+If the toy's price is greater than the current largest price, then replace the current accumulator with the new toy.
 Otherwise, that toy is still the largest.
-The key is the toy’s category – so we’ll get the most expensive toy object for each category.
+The key is the toy's category – so we'll get the most expensive toy object for each category.

 This is the output: